January Gardening Tips

-As we move into the New Year, it is important to understand that a new year means a new beginning!
-You will want to begin 2020 with a fresh start!
+As we move into the New Year, it is essential to understand that a new year means a new beginning!
+You will want to begin 2022 with a fresh start!
 While you are setting goals and resolutions for your physical fitness, health, and finances, the fresh start should also carry over into the garden.
-Even though it is cold outside, there is plenty to do in the garden that can get you off on the right foot for 2020!
+Even though it is cold outside, there is plenty to do in the garden that can get you off on the right foot for 2022!
 Continue reading for our January Gardening Tips!

 Cut back all perennials